Skip to main content

 • units_to_grant

-• gig: platform fee rate terms (bps) and principal vs platform fee breakdown
+• gig: platform fee rate (from agreement) and principal vs platform fee breakdown

 Step 3 — Customer pays via bank transfer (offline)

-When finance confirms money received (one or more transfers):
+When finance confirms money received in the bank account:

-• if 0 < verified_total < invoice.total_cents → set billing_invoices.status = partially_paid
+• If 0 < verified_total < invoice.total_centsbilling_invoices.status = partially_paid

 Policy: Credits are granted only after the invoice is paid.
 Partial payments do not grant partial credits.